 LinkedIn and other social networking sites are advantageous who use them for both networking and recruiting.
 LinkedIn doesn’t have the buzz or the customer base of Facebook or a Twitter, but it has quietly changed the way many jobs get filled.
-LinkedIn provides you massive amount of information about whom to call and whom to ask about, making the process much more efficient.
+LinkedIn provides you a massive amount of information about whom to call and whom to ask about, making the process much more efficient.
 Maximize this advantage by building your network every day.

-Professional recruiters pay lot of money for premium LinkedIn features, but even the basic service can be a powerful recruiting tool if you know how to use it.
+Professional recruiters pay a lot of money for premium LinkedIn features, but even the basic service can be a powerful recruiting tool if you know how to use it.
 Here’s how to get the most out of LinkedIn without hitting the pocket.

-Here’s 7 tips how to get the most out of LinkedIn for your recruitment needs:
+Here are 7 tips how to get the most out of LinkedIn for your recruitment needs:

 Focus on Your Visibility

-If the perfect candidate finds you, wonderful; at the very least, you want your company to appear prominent and impressive to the people you contact once they start looking in to you.
+If the perfect candidate finds you, wonderful; at the very least, you want your company to appear prominent and impressive to the people you contact once they start looking into you.

 Consistently work on Networking